Grace-YuGuo/book-shelf-full-stack/README.md

 ## Future features
 - Log in via social account
-    - At the home page, the site user can select the logging in approach via social medai account.
+    - At the home page, the site user can log in via social media account.
-    - The user can select via facebook, twitter, or instgram account to log in and log in successfully with approriate incredientials.
+    - The user can select via facebook, twitter, or instgram account to log in the site and log in successfully with approriate incredientials.
 - Profile page
-    - Given a logged-in site user, view the summary list of books and reviews user submitted in a seperate page.
+    - Given a logged-in site user, view the summary list of books and reviews they submitted in a seperate site page.
     - Given a logged-in site user, view the status of the books and reviews user submitted.
-    - Given a logged-in site user, user can check and update their name and password.
+    - Given a logged-in site user, they can check and update their name and password or profile information.

 [Back to Top](#top)